espressif/esp-idf/examples/get-started/blink/README.md

 (See the README.md file in the upper level 'examples' directory for more information about examples.)

-This example demonstrates how to blink a LED using GPIO or RMT for the addressable LED, i.e. [WS2812](http://www.world-semi.com/Certifications/WS2812B.html).
+This example demonstrates how to blink a LED using GPIO or using the [led_strip](https://components.espressif.com/component/espressif/led_strip) component for the addressable LED, i.e. [WS2812](http://www.world-semi.com/Certifications/WS2812B.html).

-See the RMT examples in the [RMT Peripheral](../../peripherals/rmt) for more information about how to use it.
+The `led_strip` is installed via [component manager](main/idf_component.yml).

 ## How to Use Example